mtthwnestor/zd-zat-docker/README.md

 # zd-zat-docker

 Zendesk Apps Tools allow you to perform actions locally, such as previewing a Help Center Theme locally.
+This repository is for our own Dockerfile that we can build to create a Docker image that has ZAT and dependencies all installed and setup.

+You will need to have Docker installed and your theme already downloaded.

 ## Build